charmed-kubernetes/kubernetes-docs/pages/k8s/install-offline.md

 ### Bundle and charms

-The specific bundle and charms which fulfill those bundles must be first retrieved, then locally installed into Juju.
-One can retrieve the [bundles][], [overlays][], and charms to install locally from the charmstore using the [Shrinkwrap][cdk-shrinkwrap] offline management tool.
+The specific bundle and charms which are required by those bundles must first be retrieved, then locally installed with Juju.
+The [bundles][], [overlays][], and charms to install can be retrieved using the [Shrinkwrap][cdk-shrinkwrap] tool.

 from an internet connected machine: